 IF YOU HAVE A CAR

-Having a car makes this logic much more useful, because it lets you quickly switch sides of the island, give up on altitude, or adjust the plan without losing the whole day on bad decisions.
+Having a car makes this logic much more useful, because it lets you quickly switch sides of the island, give up on altitude, or adapt the plan without losing the whole day on bad decisions.

 THE RIGHT LOGIC